flepretre/squash-merge-issue/README.md

 So once your branch is *squash merged* on **master**, the code you remove from **A** will remain on **master**.

-:warning: This is not a bug from Github, this is a bad usage of git, you can do this mistake with or without Github.
+:warning: This is not a bug from GitHub, this is a bad usage of git, you can do this mistake with or without GitHub.

 ## Commits